geckosio/geckos.io/README.md

 ## Troubleshooting

 - Geckos does not run on `http://localhost:PORT/`?
 Try `http://127.0.0.1:PORT/` instead.
-- If server listener is listening but never establishes a connection, that might be due to your machine not exposing OPENSSL environment variables.
+- If server listener is listening but never establishes a connection, that might be due to your machine not exposing OPENSSL environment variables (see https://github.com/geckosio/geckos.io/pull/260).
 To add them try the following:

 <details>
 <summary>Exposing OPENSSL environment variables</summary>